nextcloud/fulltextsearch/INSTALL.md

 This is where you define the login and password for your nextcloud, and the index to reach.
 In the lines above, we have 2 clouds (cloud1 and cloud2), each one having its own credentials to access its own index (my_index and another_index)

+### ingest-attachment

+If you want to index non-plaintext content (PDF, by example) you will need:

+>     sudo bin/elasticsearch-plugin install ingest-attachment

+Usually, the elasticsearch-plugin executable is in _/usr/share/elasticsearch/bin/_

+### Restart the service

+Restart elasticsearch.

 # 2. FullNextSearch